earthbucks/nutorch/README.md

 ## TODO

 Nutorch is an alpha-quality project.
 Currently, the existing set of commands are technically adequate to train neural networks.
 However, the vast majority of the PyTorch API is not yet implemented.
 The following is a list of commands that are currently implemented, and those that are planned for future implementation.

+### Command Attributes

+For MVP:

+- [x] First pass: Make neural network work
+- [ ] Second pass: Update all tensor methods and test them
+- [ ] Third pass: Look for any issues with tensor methods.

+For manipulating tensors:

+- [ ] Always check dimensionality makes sense if necessary
+- [ ] Always take a tensor as input if possible
+- [ ] Always take a list of tensors as input if PyTorch takes a list or var args for arguments
+- [ ] Always take a tensor as argument if possible
+- [ ] Always take a list of tensors as argument if PyTorch takes a list or var args for arguments

+For creating tensors:

+- [ ] Always take `dtype` as an argument if possible
+- [ ] Always take `device` as an argument if possible
+- [ ] Always take `requires_grad` as an argument if possible

+### Commands

 - [x] manual_seed
 - [x] linspace